There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 While we often have an “idea” of a perfect picnic spot, you may not always be able to throw your blanket under a weeping willow on the banks of a picturesque stream.

-No matter if you are planning a picnic in the UK’s picturesque Kent countryside or an urban alfresco retreat in San Francisco’s Bay Area.
-Unless you have a predetermined location and have packed accordingly (picnic backpack for hiking picnic, hamper for the park or foldable chairs for the beach etc.) Don’t waste time looking for it.
+No matter if you plan a picnic in the picturesque countryside or an urban alfresco retreat.
+Unless you have a predetermined location and have packed accordingly (picnic backpack for hiking picnic, hamper for the park, or foldable chairs for the beach, etc.) Don’t waste time looking for it.

-Unless it is an entirely impromptu picnic, try to put a little thought into where you will enjoy your alfresco feast before you head off.
+Unless it is an impromptu picnic, try to think about where you will enjoy your alfresco feast before you head off.

 - Will you have to hike to your spot?